WhoIsConch/ConchBot/README.md

 3. Create a PR (Pull Request)

-We'll look into the the PR and we ethier approve or disaprrove.
+We'll look into the the PR and we ethier approve or disapprove.

 ---